Prescription Prices Are Wild: Check GoodRx Before You Pay Full Price New offer

 How GoodRx Works

-The process is simple.
-You search for your medication, compare prices near you, and show the GoodRx coupon at the pharmacy if it saves you money.
+The process is simple: search your prescription, compare prices near you, and show the GoodRx coupon at the pharmacy if it gives you the better price.

 - Search your prescription.
-Look up the medication through GoodRx.
+Look up the medication, dosage, and quantity.

 - Compare nearby pharmacies.
-Prices can change a lot from one pharmacy to another.
+Prices can vary a lot from one pharmacy to another.

-- Use the lower price.
-If the GoodRx coupon beats your insurance copay or cash price, show the coupon at checkout.
+- Check the coupon price.
+If the GoodRx price beats your insurance copay or cash price, show the coupon at checkout.

 Why It Is Worth Checking

-The same prescription can cost very different amounts depending on the pharmacy, coupon, dosage, and whether you use insurance or a cash discount.
-That is why checking GoodRx before you pay can be worth the extra minute.
+The same prescription can have different prices depending on the pharmacy, coupon, dosage, quantity, and whether you use insurance or a cash discount.
+That is why checking before you pay can be worth the extra minute.

-GoodRx can be especially helpful for common prescriptions, generic medications, one-time prescriptions, and situations where your insurance price feels too high.
+GoodRx may be especially useful for common prescriptions, generic medications, one-time prescriptions, and situations where your insurance price feels unusually high.
+It is also helpful when you are between coverage, have a high deductible, or simply want to know whether another pharmacy is cheaper.

 - Compare more than one pharmacy.
 A nearby store may have a much lower coupon price.

 - Check GoodRx before pickup.
-Do this before you pay, not after.
+Do it before you pay, not after you get home and start regretting math.

 - Compare insurance and GoodRx.
 Your insurance copay is not always the cheapest option.